DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 1. A PC to serve as a client

-2. An EC2 Linux server (the web server running on RedHat Linux OS), where I'll install WordPress.
-(Due to AWS EC2 charges, I had to switch to an Oracle VirtualBox VM)
+2. An EC2 Linux server (the web server running on RedHat Linux OS), where I'll install WordPress. **(Please note: Due to AWS EC2 charges, I had to switch from using an AWS EC2 instance initially to working with an Oracle VirtualBox VM)**

-3. An EC2 Linux server (the database server running on RedHat Linux OS).
-Due to AWS EC2 charges, I had to switch to an Oracle VirtualBox VM.
+3. An EC2 Linux server (the database server running on RedHat Linux OS). **(Please note: Due to AWS EC2 charges, I had to switch from using an AWS EC2 instance initially to working with an Oracle VirtualBox VM)**

 ## Configuring a Web Server and Implementing LVM Storage Subsystem on It